SINTEF/AutoActive-ActivityPresenter/README.md

 A publication for the AutoActive Reserach Environment is available in the Journal of Open Source Software (JOSS): https://joss.theoj.org/papers/10.21105/joss.04061

 ## Frequently Asked Questions (FAQ), see:
 https://github.com/SINTEF/AutoActive-ActivityPresenter/blob/develop/FAQ.md

+## How to build ActivityPresenter
+You can also clone the repository and build it localy, however, you will need a self signed certificate.
+If you do not have a self signed certificate you can otain one by following these instructions: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-self-signed-certificate

+To add the certificate to the project
+1. Open the solution in Visual Studio
+2. Right click on ActivityPresenter.UWP (Universal Windows) in the solution explorer and choose properties
+3. Choose Package Manifest in the Application tab
+4. Choose the Packaging tab
+5. Click on Choose Certificate and select from file

+You should now be able to compile and run the project.

+The ActivityPresenter software is implemented using Xamarin and Xamarin.Forms.
+A Xamarin app runs on various platforms through bindings to a native runtime component.
+For Xamarin, this runtime is a Common Language Runtime (CLR), which was created for Windows, but is also supported on Linux, Android and iOS through the Mono project.
+Currently, ARE is tested on Microsoft Windows.
+However, future porting to Android is planned.
+Data between the various application parts is shared through a common internal data bus providing a flexible architecture.